r2m2n8j/OOPsConcept/Class.md

             }
         }

-- Even though a is pointing to a Child object, a.x accesses Parent's x.
+- Even though "a" is pointing to a Child object, a.x accesses Parent's x.

 - That's because variable access is resolved at **compile time** using **reference type**, not runtime object type.